AceOfKestrels/Brain/Development/Angular/Routing/query-parameters-fragments.md

 # Query Parameters and Fragments
 Query Parameters (`?someParam=value`) and Fragments (`#something`) can be passed via router links or programmatic navigation, and accessed by components.

-## In Router Links
-Query Parameters and Fragments can be passed in addition to the path using the `queryParams` and `fragment` properties respectively.
+Both in Router Links and when using Programmatic Navigation, Query Parameters and Fragments can be passed in addition to the path using the `queryParams` and `fragment` properties respectively.
 `queryParams` takes an object of key-value-pairs defining the parameters and their values.
 Since only one fragmet may be passed, `fragment` is simply set to its value.

+## In Router Links
 Property binding is *not* required for fragments.
 ```html
 <a
     routerLink="/users"